37 Reasons to Visit Kalaw, Myanmar

 Their sweetness is an essential part of Kalaw’s charm.
 It’s in their bright, genuine smiles, in the sparkle of kindness in their eyes as they greet you in passing, their ready willingness to help you any time an opportunity presents itself.
 It’s in the small things; in the moments their smiling eyes meet yours and a spark of loving goodwill travels felt but unseen from their heart to yours.
 It’s in the encouraging thumbs up and fist pumps they give you if you jog past them on a run.
 It’s in their good-natured amusement if you attempt to speak with them in broken Burmese, often resulting in both of you dissolving into gales of laughter when you butcher their complex tonal language.

 Kalaw is known for its trekking opportunities.
-Trekking options abound here and so do trekking agencies.
-No need to arrange anything before you arrive; you can investigate your options once you get here.
-The most popular trek is the 3 day, 2 night journey to Inle Lake.
+Plenty of options for day treks around Kalaw are available, but the most popular trek is the 3 day, 2 night journey to Inle Lake.
 It’s a beautiful, scenic walk back through time to a century ago.
 You’ll stay in simple but comfortable homestays with humble hosts who will spend hours preparing delicious meals for you, showering in cool but refreshing outdoor bucket showers.
 You’ll see farmers working the land by hand or with carts pulled by oxen or buffalo.
 You might pass by the region’s most renowned metalworker, a gentleman in his 60’s or 70’s, diligently at work fashioning metal tools by hand in a fire stoked by hand-powered coal bellows.
 You’ll walk through terrain that ranges from undulating farmland, hills of 50 shades of green, hilly rice terraces, groves of bamboo, hilltop pagodas and colorful distant mountains that resemble an Asian Tuscany.
 Your reward will be the stunning Inle Lake.
 Oh and by the way, wear good, comfortable, worn-in trekking shoes.
 Band-aids are a good idea just in case, as your guide might not be carrying any first-aid supplies.

 Kalaw Yoga above Sprouting Seeds Café offers a regular schedule of yoga classes in a cozy and inviting studio.
 Mats and props are available and classes are adapted to the level of the students.
 Check Facebook for the current schedule: facebook.com/sproutingseedscafe .